 hasThingRelation only Thing (Universal restriction: a Thing can only have a relationship "hasThingRelation" to other Things)

+hasThingProperty only ThingProperty

 6.1.2 Class: ThingProperty

 Figure 4: ThingProperty

 Description

 A ThingProperty (Class: ThingProperty) denotes a property of a Thing.
 A ThingProperty can e.g. be observed or influenced by devices, or it constitutes static data about a Thing.
 E.g. the indoor temperature of the room could be a ThingProperty of a Thing "room".
 A ThingProperty of a thing can describe a certain Aspect, e.g. the indoor temperature describes the Aspect "Temperature" that could be measured by a temperature sensor.
 A ThingProperty of a Thing can have meta data.